Adekabang/garage-webui/docs/api-alignment-tasks.md

 ## Overview

 This document outlines the tasks required to fully align the Garage Web UI implementation with the official [Garage Admin API v2 specification](https://garagehq.deuxfleurs.fr/api/garage-admin-v2.html).

-The current implementation uses REST-compliant HTTP methods but may differ from the official specification.
+**✅ Major Alignment Completed**: As of July 2025, all critical HTTP method and endpoint alignments have been completed, and the codebase has been fully cleaned of linting issues.

 **Current Status**: 18/55+ official v2 endpoints implemented (33% coverage)
-**Goal**: Achieve full compliance with official API specification while maintaining REST best practices
+**Core Compliance**: ✅ **100% aligned** with official specification for implemented endpoints **Code Quality**: ✅ **All ESLint issues resolved** **Goal**: Continue expanding API coverage while maintaining full compliance

 ---